probate

 There are no claims made against the estate

-Simple UK estate over £150,000 to £1 million and no inheritance tax to pay, few beneficiaries, small number of UK assets including one residential property we would anticipate costs of approximately £5,000 – £10,000 plus VAT and disbursements.
+For a simple UK estate valued between ยฃ150,000 and ยฃ1 million (no inheritance tax liability, few beneficiaries, and a small number of UK assets including one residential property), we would anticipate costs of approximately ยฃ6,000 โ€“ ยฃ12,000 (including VAT), plus disbursements.

 There are a number of issues or additional pieces of work which can arise during or out of estate administration which will incur additional costs and mean the timescale for completion will be affected.